 In the last few years, Dubrovnik has experienced a massive surge in tourism.
 With its Game of Thrones filming locations, frequent celebrity sightings, and picturesque beauty, business is booming in Croatia’s most visited destination.
-Although Dubrovnik is definitely worth a visit, it’s often hard to escape the cruise ship tourists and summertime crowds.
+Although Dubrovnik is worth a visit, it’s often hard to escape the cruise ship tourists and summertime crowds.
 The key to finding Dubrovnik’s charms lies in knowing and searching for its hidden gems.
-This guide will share insider tips for those that want to discover the secrets inside the walls of Dubrovnik.
+This guide will share insider tips for those who want to discover the secrets inside the walls of Dubrovnik.

 On our recent tour of Zadar, Harry and I had a travel experience that will forever fill our need to think of something fantastically random about ourselves.
 I’m pretty sure that for the rest of our lives, this will be our go-to conversation starter at cocktail parties and social gatherings.
 After visiting the Croatian city of Zadar, we can now say that we were one degree of separation away from Jesus Christ!

 Zadar Sailing and Adventure

 As tourists who have explored almost every destination in Croatia, time and time again, Zadar continuously ranks as one of our favorite cities on the Adriatic coast.
 It’s the gateway to sailing and adventure holidays in Croatia.

 Zadar Outdoor Festival